 THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Critical thinking is an analytic approach to problem-solving and decision-making.
-By developing their critical thinking skills, leaders take direct action to improve their decision-making and their organization’s position.
-Leadership coaching can help leaders develop critical thinking, training their minds to think instead of merely learning facts.
+By developing their critical thinking skills, leaders can improve their decision-making and enhance their organization’s position.

 Critical thinking helps you differentiate facts from assumptions.

-In my book, Wheel of Intelligent Leadership, I have defined critical thinking as an essential outer-core leadership competency.
-Since the quality of leadership depends on the leader’s quality of thoughts, critical thinking skills define one’s effectiveness as a leader.
 Critical thinking is the core component of strategic thinking, a less abstract measure of one’s ability to lead.
 In addition to strategic thinking, critical thinking allows leaders to:

 • Embrace change